mpaglia0/Zeta/README.md

 [**Tipue Search**](https://github.com/pelican-plugins/tipue-search) **v7.1** has been integrated into the theme.

-TODO: search box & search results styling

 ### Static Comments Plus

 **For ethical/privacy reasons DISQUS comment system has been removed**.

-[**Static Comments Plus**](https://github.com/mpaglia0/Static_Comments_Plus) has been hacked from [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) Pelican plugin and has the following improvements:
+[**Static Comments Plus**](https://github.com/mpaglia0/Static_Comments_Plus) has been hacked from [Static Comments](https://github.com/getpelican/pelican-plugins/tree/master/static_comments) plugin and has the following improvements:

 - Added a ``STATIC_COMMENTS_EXT`` parameter in order to choose if comments have to be written in *Markdown* or *reST* format (default).
 Work In Progress...

 - Added a PHP script that will allow visitors to send comments through a form instead of an email (like Static Comments do).

-- Minor aesthetic changes.

-### Contact Form:
+### Read time

-> Work in progress...
+A function that calculates and shows the approx. read time for articles has been added using the [Readtime](https://github.com/getpelican/pelican-plugins/tree/master/readtime) plugin.

 # Basic theme configuration